German-vr/GaiaDR3-StarClassifier/README.md

-# GaiaDR3-StarClassifier
+# Machine Learning-Driven Star Classification Using Gaia Data 🌌🔭
-Leveraging Gaia satellite data to classify stars into main sequence, giants, and white dwarfs using clustering and decision trees.
+*Classifying stars into populations using Gaia DR3 data and machine learning.*